 The North entrance takes you to Seeley, DanceSafe, Bassdrop Music Village, & McWilliams Stages.
 It’s a jam packed area that not only boasts 4 stages but a wide variety of vendors including the Ganja Garden’s Food Court.
 This is our least crowded entrance and an excellent way to start your Seattle Hempfest adventure.

-Our new entrance, The Steven Colbert Bridge To Somewhere, is accessible at 3rd Ave W & W Harris Streets just north of Seattle Center.
+Our new entrance, The Stephen Colbert Bridge To Somewhere, is accessible at 3rd Ave W & W Harris Streets just north of Seattle Center.
 This new entrance has great parking potential being just 4 blocks west of Key Arena.
 It’ll take your right across the vehicle mote – Elliot & Western Avenues, where people risk their lives jay walking to get to Hempfest.
 Save a life!
-Take The Steven Colbert Bridge To Somewhere!
+Take The Stephen Colbert Bridge To Somewhere!

 To access the South Entrance, along with tens of thousands of other people, enter the Olympic Sculpture Park on Alaskan Way W. Downtown Seattle has several parking garages.
 Attaching bikes to the fence at Olympic Sculpture Park is not allowed.
 The line actually starts at on Elliott at Broad on the east side.
 It then goes all the way down to Bay Street where we have monitored street crossing to the west side of Elliott where you’ll walk all the way back down to Broad street and down to Alaskan Way W. This is the longest wait and walk to get into Seattle Hempfest.